Lisburn: The Burnings and Partition

 In 1920, Lisburn saw violence related to the Irish War of Independence and partition of Ireland.
 On 22 August, the Irish Republican Army (IRA) assassinated Royal Irish Constabulary (RIC) Inspector Oswald Swanzy in Lisburn's Market Square, as worshippers left Sunday service in the cathedral.
 Swanzy was among those a coroner's inquest in Cork had held responsible for the killing of Tomás Mac Curtain, the city's republican Lord Mayor.

 Over the next three days and nights Protestant loyalist crowds looted and burned practically every Catholic business in the town, and attacked Catholic homes.
 There is evidence that Ulster Volunteers had helped organise the burnings.
 Rioters attacked firemen who tried to save Catholic property, and lorries of British soldiers sent to help the police.
 Brigadier-General William Pain (a former Ulster Volunteer leader) had troops guard the Catholic church and convent, but failed to take strong action to quell rioting elsewhere.
 The parochial house was looted, burnt out and daubed with sectarian slogans.
 Some Catholics were severely beaten, and a Catholic pub owner later died of gunshot wounds.
-A charred body was also found in the ruins of a factory.
+A charred body was found in the ruins of a factory.

 Lisburn was likened to "a bombarded town in France" during the war.
 About 1,000 people, a third of the town's Catholics, fled Lisburn.
 Many were forced to take the mountain road to Belfast where troops were already blocking off streets with barbed wire cordons, a prelude to still greater violence.
 Fires soon raged across Belfast and in the next few days thirty people were killed in the city (see Belfast Pogrom).
 As a result of the violence, Lisburn was the first town to recruit the special constables who went on to become the Ulster Special Constabulary.
 In October, about thirty special constables faced charges for involvement in the "Swanzy riots".
 The last Chief Secretary for Ireland, Sir Hamar Greenwood, admitted that "some hundred special constables in Lisburn threatened to resign" in protest.
 Charges were not pursued.